ckeditor/ckeditor4-docs/docs/guide/dev/integration/vue/README.md

 </script>
 ```

-## Component directives
+## Component Directives

 ### `editorUrl`

 By default, the CKEditor 4 Vue component loads the [standard-all preset](https://ckeditor.com/cke4/presets-all) of the latest CKEditor 4 release from the [CDN](https://cdn.ckeditor.com/) when creating the first editor.
-This behavior can be altered by changing the value of the `editorUrl` directive to point to the desired CKEditor script location:
+This behavior can be altered by changing the value of the `editorUrl` directive to point to the desired CKEditor 4 script location:

 ```html
 <template>